bor0/gidti/manuscript/chapter6.md

 our_first_proof a = ?prf
 ```

 If we check the type of the hole, we get that the goal is `prf : a = a`, so changing the hole to a `Refl` completes the proof.
-Idris was able to derive the proof by directly substituting definitions.
+Idris was able to automatically infer the proof by directly substituting definitions.

 To prove the existence of a successor, i.e. `Succ x`, per intuitionistic logic we need to construct a pair where the first element is `x`, and the second element is `Succ x`: